Adventure Leaders

 *NOW ENROLLING FOR FALL 2025

-Families get outside to investigate and learn about the natural world through discovery hikes, crafts, stories, and more, guided by professional California Naturalists and Educators.
-Parents and siblings stay for this class to learn together!
-Recommended for Grades 1st and up.
-Ages 4 and under are no cost with a sibling.
+All ages come together to investigate and learn about the natural world through discovery hikes, crafts, stories, and more, guided by professional California Naturalists and Educators.
+Parents stay for this shorter class to learn and explore with their child!

 Wednesday